xjtujay/xjtujay.github.io/index.md

 02/2004-06/2004, Sun Yat-sen University, School of software, Intern

-### FUNDING
+### FUNDING(PI)
-01/2024~12/2027, An investigation on policy semantic annotation and intelligent recommendation in the scenario of government-enterprise encouragement and government-citizen interaction, Principal investigator (Funded by National Natural Science Found of China)
+01/2024~12/2027, An investigation on policy semantic annotation and intelligent recommendation in the scenario of government-enterprise encouragement and government-citizen interaction (Funded by National Natural Science Found of China)

-08/2021~07/2022, Health Work Supervision and Inspection in Beijing, Beijing Municipal Health Commission
+08/2021~07/2022, Health Work Supervision and Inspection in Beijing (Funded by Beijing Municipal Health Commission)

-07/2021~12/2021, Knowledge Graph Construction for Industrial Policy Analysis, Principal investigator (Funded by ISTIC Rich-media laboratory)
+07/2021~12/2021, Knowledge Graph Construction for Industrial Policy Analysis (Funded by ISTIC Rich-media laboratory)

+11/2019~11/2020, Fault prediction and reliability operation and maintenance of workshop equipments (Funded By Beihang University)

-01/2018~12/2020, Mining product online reviews for the acquisition and comparison of customer requirements, Principal investigator (Funded by National Natural Science Found of China)
+01/2018~12/2020, Mining product online reviews for the acquisition and comparison of customer requirements (Funded by National Natural Science Found of China)

-01/2017~12/2017, An Integration of heterogeneous scholarly data for reviewer assignment, Principal investigator (Funded by ISTIC-EBSCO joint laboratory)
+01/2017~12/2017, An Integration of heterogeneous scholarly data for reviewer assignment (Funded by ISTIC-EBSCO joint laboratory)

-09/2016~11/2019, Mining the dynamic trends of reviewer interest and potential conflicts for reviewer assignment, Principal investigator (Funded by Ministry of Education)
+09/2016~11/2019, Mining the dynamic trends of reviewer interest and potential conflicts for reviewer assignment (Funded by Ministry of Education)

-11/2013~11/2015, A product design oriented investigation on Online Reviews Analysis, Principal investigator (The Fundamental Research Funds for the Central Universities)
+11/2013~11/2015, A product design oriented investigation on Online Reviews Analysis (The Fundamental Research Funds for the Central Universities)

 ### PUBLICATIONS(* corresponding author)
 SCI/SSCI indexed Journal